 Listen, the world has a lot going on.
 Extreme economic uncertainty, polarizing political elections, chaos inflicted from climate change, and long, unbated wars that never seem to end.
 And yet Afghanistan stands out to me above the fray.
 Why?

 First, these draconian laws only apply to women, a continually marginalized group Jesus fought for even in His day.
-Remember, the traditional Jewish prayer where men thanked God they were not born a woman?
-Jesus overrides culture by traveling with women in His ministry, appearing first to females after His resurrection and using church leaders like Phoebe and Priscilla to spread the Good News.
-In John 4, we learn about the woman at the well; and even though she was an outcast in her community, Jesus extends a hand of mercy and grace to set her free.
+Remember the traditional Jewish prayer where men thanked God they were not born a woman?
+Jesus overrides culture by travelling with women in His ministry, appearing first to females after His resurrection and using church leaders like Phoebe and Priscilla to spread the Good News.
+In John 4 we learn about the woman at the well.
+And even though she was an outcast in her community, Jesus extends a hand of mercy and grace to set her free.

 When we think of the women of Afghanistan feeling trapped and alone, depressed and forgotten, we know that “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”